chainer/chainer-cfn/README.md

   - `N (>=0)` worker instnaces (via AutoScalingGroup)
   - `chainer` user to run mpi job in each instance
   - `hostfile` to run mpi job in each instance
+  - All the instances are launched from [Chainer AMI](https://github.com/chainer/chainer-ami)
 - (Option) Amazon Elastic Filesystem (you can configure existing filesystem)
   -  This is mounted on cluster instances automatically to share your code and data.
 - Several required SecurityGroups, IAM Role